South Africa’s Eastern Cape Transformed into a Snowy Wonderland Amid Unexpected November Snowfall

 Snowfall in Eastern Cape on 5 November

-On Tuesday, November 5, the South African Weather Service (SAWS) raised an orange level 5 warning for disruptive snowfall across the region, particularly impacting the high-altitude areas.
-Snow fell over wide areas, transforming the normally dry landscapes of Chris Hani, Dr Beyers Naudé, and Joe Gqabi district municipalities into a surprising snowy wonderland.
+On Tuesday, November 5, the South African Weather Service (SAWS) raised an orange level 5 warning for disruptive snowfall across the region, particularly impacting the high-altitude areas. fell over wide areas, transforming the normally dry landscapes of Chris Hani, Dr Beyers Naudé, and Joe Gqabi district municipalities into a surprising snowy wonderland.
 Residents from the Karoo towns of Graaff-Reinet, Nxuba (Cradock), and Middelburg shared images and videos on social media, showcasing roads and landscapes covered in an unexpected layer of snow.

 Rare November Snowfall in the Karoo